Anna Winlock

 Anna Winlock (1857–1904) was an American astronomer and human computer, one of the first members of female computer group known as "the Harvard Computers."
 She made the most complete catalog of stars near the north and south poles of her era.
 She is also remembered for her calculations and studies of asteroids.
 In particular, she did calculations on 433 Eros and 475 Ocllo.

 Early years

-Winlock was born September 15, 1857, in Cambridge, Massachusetts, to astronomer Joseph Winlock and Isabella Lane.
+Winlock was born in Cambridge, Massachusetts on September 15, 1857, to astronomer Joseph Winlock and Isabella Lane.
 Winlock attended the Cambridge Schools as a child and began to develop an interest in both mathematics and the Greek language.
+By age 10, Anna had watched her father go from Superintendent at the American Nautical Almanac Office in Cambridge, Massachusetts, to the Director of the Harvard College Observatory as well as a professor of Astronomy at the main Harvard College.
+Encouraged by her father, she exhibited remarkable abilities in mathematics and took an early interest in observational astronomy.
 Upon her graduation she received a letter from her principal expressing his appreciation for her Greek and of her character.
 Her father influenced her interest in astronomy.
 When she was twelve, she attended a solar eclipse expedition with her father in his home state of Kentucky.
 In June 1875, Joseph died shortly after Winlock had graduated from secondary school.
 Winlock quickly followed in her father's footsteps becoming one of the first female paid staff members of the Harvard College Observatory.